kcampos/Kuali-Sakai-Functional-Test-Automation-Framework/README.md

-# Functional test automation framework for Kuali and Sakai open source products
+# Functional test automation framework for
+# the Kuali and Sakai open source products

 ## Description:

+Note: Currently this project is limited to Sakai.
+Kuali development is slated for the future.

 Provides a framework for interacting with web sites for Sakai-CLE and Sakai-OAE, using Ruby and Watir-webdriver--but without needing to know either in detail.